Texas man who long claimed innocence is executed for the slayings of 2, including cousin

 Of the new evidence presented by Cantu, Willis’ office had said “none of it destroys the cornerstones of the State’s case.”

 The next execution in Texas, which has been the nation’s busiest capital punishment state, is not scheduled until June 26.
-One inmate, James Harris Jr. had been scheduled for execution on March 13.
-But the Texas Court of Criminal Appeals last week issued a stay in his case.
+Inmate James Harris Jr. had been scheduled for execution on March 13 until an appeals court issued a stay in his case last week.

 Juan Lozano reported from Houston.